Programmes Throughout East Africa

 Democratic Republic of Congo

-Five Talents is starting a new programme in the Democratic Republic of Congo (DRC), in partnership with the Diocese of Aru, Five Talents USA and World Concern.
+Five Talents is started a new programme in the Democratic Republic of Congo (DRC), in partnership with the Diocese of Aru, Five Talents US and World Concern.

 Where to next?